FiendChain/ESP8266-RemoteAccess/README.md

   * Look into deep sleep in SDK

 #### Desktop/Mobile app
-* Use the restful api
+* Use websockets
   * Provide corresponding user authentication details

-  * Autoconnect to the server
+#### Issues
+* Encryption for secure access slows down ESP dramatically
+  * Could implement proxy so that authentication is done between client and server
-  * Should be able to connect over local WLAN or remotely through a static ip (port forwarding?)
+  * Would still be insecure over local network